octobercms/docs/3.x/extend/importexport/importexport-controller.md

 **redirect** | redirection page when the import is complete, optional **permissions** | user permissions needed to perform the operation, optional

-<a id="oc-export-page"></a>
 ### Export Page

-To support the Export page add the following configuration to the YAML file:
+To support the Export page add the following configuration to the YAML file.

 ```yaml
 export: